BigCommece vs Shopify 2026: Which is the Best Choice?

 BigCommerce

-BigCommerce provides fewer themes (around 12 free and 130+ premium options ranging from $150-300), but they excel in functionality and are designed with conversion optimization in mind.
+BigCommerce offers fewer themes (about 12 free and 130+ premium options price d $150-300), but they excel in functionality and are designed with conversion optimization in mind.
 BigCommerce themes often include more built-in features and customization options directly in the theme settings, allowing for deeper modifications without requiring coding knowledge or additional apps.

 Shopify